cold20-07/baseskel/README.md

 ## 📝 Notes

 - All prices are in USD (US Dollars) with $ symbol
-- Mock data includes 7 services and 3 blog posts
+- Production data from Supabase database
 - Contact form submissions are stored in Supabase
 - No authentication required for MVP
 - All API routes use `/api` prefix for proper routing